 Seven Dials

-Seven Dials is quite a nice area, while it’s also home to arguably the best pub in Brighton, Good Companions, with an amazing beer garden.
+Seven Dials is a nice area, while it’s also home to arguably the best pub in Brighton, Good Companions, with an amazing beer garden.

-Named Seven Dials due to the seven different roads connecting to this roundabout, the area is very nice, but some of the buildings are on a hill.
+Named Seven Dials due to the seven different roads connecting to this roundabout, the area is very swanky, but some of the buildings are on a hill.
 For example, Chatham Pl / New England Road is very steep and is a nightmare to walk up when carrying heavy bags.

 Preston Park